Word of mouth: Oral history

 Oral history is the recording of personal memories and histories of those who experienced historical eras or events.
 Oral history is a method of historical documentation, using interviews with living survivors of the time being investigated.
 Oral history often touches on topics scarcely touched on by written documents, and by doing so, fills in the gaps of records that make up early historical documents.
 Oral history preservation is the field that deals with the care and upkeep of oral history materials, whatever format they may be in.

+Verbal communication

+Verbal communication in the literal sense is oral communication with words that a person or other people speak out loud.

+Social media

+Social media is a form of electronic communication through which users create online communities to share information, ideas, personal messages, and other content (such as videos).
+Social media involves the way individuals communicate with others online.
+Social media in itself is not word of mouth, but it is one way that word of mouth spreads.
+In fact, half of all word of mouth takes place online.
+Practitioners have started using electronic word of mouth for consumer insight through text analytics, sentiment, hashtag analytics, and other machine learning tools.
+However, researchers of the Keller Fay Group found discussions are often face-to-face and not primarily dominated by social media.
+Alluding to offline word of mouth (real life conversations) being just as persuasive as online word of mouth.

+Researchers argue that social media itself is not word of mouth, but rather a medium through which word of mouth spreads.
+Word of mouth is a story or verbal recommendation, as some researchers view social media as a mechanism.
+Social media is thus a big part of how word of mouth travels between people.

 Systems

 Long-established systems using word-of-mouth include: